 The demands of the students include no new coal, oil and gas projects, including the Adani mine; 100% renewable energy generation & exports by 2030 and for the government to fund a just transition & job creation for all fossil-fuel workers & communities.

 Schoolstrike4climate.com states: “Australia is already on the frontlines of the climate crisis.
 Prolonged drought.
 Flash flooding.
 Catastrophic bushfires, severe cyclones and heatwaves.
 But just at the time when we need to ramp up climate solutions, we have elected a Government that wants to open the floodgates to new coal, oil and gas projects that put all of us at risk”.

-By taking time off school and work together around the world, the movement aims show governments that people everywhere want climate justice, and that they are not going away until they get it.
+By taking time off school and work together around the world, the climate strikes in Australia aims show governments that people everywhere want climate justice, and that they are not going away until they get it.

 You can show your support by promoting or joining a #ClimateStrike in your local city via the link below: